8 Coed Recreational Flag Football Rules

 Intentional Grounding:

 • This penalty will be called when a passer facing an imminent loss of yardage because of pressure from the defense, throws a forward pass, without a realistic chance of completion.
 This will result a loss of down (i.e. if it was 1st down during the penalty, it is now 2nd down).
-And the ball being spotted at the point of infraction (QB’s point of release).
+The ball is spotted at the point of infraction (QB’s point of release).

 Miscellaneous: